playfuldreamz/NoteAPP/ReadMe.md

 This script:
 - Processes all notes and transcripts without existing embeddings
-- Generates vector embeddings using the configured AI provider
+- Generates vector embeddings using the configured embedding provider (Xenova by default)
 - Stores the embeddings in the database for future searches
 - Shows progress as it processes items
+- Handles errors gracefully and provides a detailed summary
+- Can be run multiple times to update embeddings if content changes

 ## Database Migrations